SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     two classes named `'MyCustomParameterClass'` in two different python modules!
     The identification of the class is based only on its name and not its path in your packages.

-* `store_before_runs`
+* automatic_storing

-    I the whole trajectory should be stored before the runs are started.
-Otherwise the storage will be only initialised.
-Be aware that you have to manually store your trajectory at some point if you disable the automatic storage, otherwise you will lose all information about items that were added before the starting of the single runs.
-You are advised NOT to change the default setting (`True` per default).
-Disable this feature ONLY if you have a very sound reason to do so.
+    If `True` the trajectory will be stored at the end of the simulation and single runs will be stored after their completion.
+    Be aware of data loss if you set this to `False` and not manually store everything.

 * `log_folder`